itsdawei/dpvis/README.md

 ## Contributors

-dynvis is developed and maintained by
+dpvis is developed and maintained by

 - Ramiro Deo-Campo Vuong
 - Eric Han